 First Year Reading

-The summer reading assignment for all incoming students is Jeff Speck’s Walkable City: How Downtown Can Save America, One Step at a Time.
-This book will be used in the First Year Experience courses this fall 2015.
+The summer reading assignment for all incoming students is Sherry Turkle’s Reclaiming Conversation: The Power of Talk in a Digital Age.
+This book will be used in the First Year Experience courses this fall 2016.

 Schedule of Events: